Azure/azure-iot-sdk-python/readme.md

 To find SDKs in other languages for Azure IoT, please refer to the [azure-iot-sdks][azure-iot-sdks] repository.

+To create and manage an instance of IoT Hub in your Azure subscription using Python, you can use the [Azure IoT Hub management library for Python][azure-iot-mgmt-lib].
+Read more [here][azure-iot-mgmt-lib-doc].

+To manage all your Azure resources using Python, you can leverate the [Azure CLI v2][azure-cli-v2].

 ## Developing applications for Azure IoT
 Visit [Azure IoT Dev Center][iot-dev-center] to learn more about developing applications for Azure IoT.